MSLM-Electric/FreeRTOS_demo_experiments/README.md

 To see the various examples go to the folder "/ExamplesAndExperiments/ ... chose your desired example".
 Every examples has itself "main.c" source file and it demonstration ".exe".
+You can download your desired demo "*.exe"  by clicking "Download raw file" and run it.